-Chris Speyer, leading British environmental ceramic sculptor, opens his latest exhibition ‘EARTH WORK’ at DSP on Saturday 19 June 2021.
+Chris Speyer, leading British environmental ceramic sculptor, has opened his latest exhibition ‘EARTH WORK’ at DSP – until 31 May 2022.

 EARTH WORK is a collaboration between artist and place, between artist and those things born from the Earth in a specific location, but also a collaboration between artist and earth with a small ‘e’ – clay – that most basic of material.

 Each piece began with a discovery, something found in the rewilded landscape that surrounds the exhibition; twisted branches, a seedpod, the colour and texture of lichen, the patterned bark of a eucalyptus tree, beechnuts, flintstone, the play of light and shadow over hills and valleys, birdsong.
 These starting points informed all that followed, the modelled clay elements that were inspired by and combined with found objects to create finished forms, the colour and character of glazes and the interplay of ridges, edges and hollows.

 Stripping the bark from the branches that I brought back from the sculpture park to the studio exposed the sinuous nature of the wood beneath allowing my fingers to trace the history of their growth.
 Frequent changes of direction demonstrated a constant, inquisitive searching for sunlight, knots that bulged and twisted, and scars where sap had bled and hardened told a story of endurance.
 I felt a new intimacy with the trees that had until now been mere background and developed a fascination with the ingenious ways they adapt and respond to threats and opportunities.
 Trees dance, but in a time-scale far larger than ours.
 My ceramic additions are notes to accompany their epic performance.